 When your business holds the ISO 14001 certification, you are able to demonstrate to your stakeholders that you are taking the necessary steps towards improving the environment.

-ISO 14001 is a third-party certification – where an impartial and objective company, such as Synergos Consultancy, audits your practices against the requirements of the standard – and is a way of signalling to your buyers, customers, suppliers and other stakeholders that you have implemented the standard properly.
+ISO 14001 is a third-party certification – where an impartial and objective company, such as Synergos Consultancy, audits your practices against the standard’s requirements – and is a way of signalling to your buyers, customers, suppliers and other stakeholders that you have implemented the standard properly.
 What’s more: for some organizations, it helps to show how they meet regulatory or contractual requirements.

 Having received the certification, company image and brand reputation is bolstered too.